 Skip to important Scenes

 Every scene should drive the plot forward.
-We don’t need to see the character getting coffee or sitting through traffic.
-Unless something major happened, write a few telling sentences and skip to the next important thing.
+We don’t need to see the character getting coffee or sitting in traffic.
+Unless something major happens, write a few telling sentences and skip to the next important thing.

 Telling the story’s foundation in a few sentences works as well.
-Many stories start with a telling sentence about the setting.
-Sometimes it helps to sneak in a few lines of backstory through a few telling sentences as well.
+Some stories start with a telling sentence about the setting.
+You can also sneak in a few lines of a character’s backstory through telling sentences.

 These aren’t the only ways it can work, but they are the two main ways I’ve seen it done well.

 Have another way or a question?
 Leave a comment below!